theprimarybrain/theprimarybrain.github.io/_posts/2023-02-25-st-patricks-day-leprechaun-traps.md

 ## Materials Management

 Once students have finished brainstorming their traps, it's time to begin to build!
 Since we are building a pulley simple machine, each student will need a box, string, tape, and cup to use to build the simple machine.
 Then, they can have additional decorations and seasonal items to use to finish off their leprechaun traps.

+To keep the materials under control, I like to divide all student materials equally and place on trays that they can take to their stations.
+I usually just include the basics and then have a station where they can pick up decorations.

-I like to include:
+Here are my favorite materials to include:
 - pipe cleaners
 - ribbons
 - gold coins